Apply & Audition

 Music Theory Placement Test

-All students who audition for admission as first-year students are required to take a Music Theory Placement Test on the day of the audition.
-This test is to determine placement into the appropriate theory course, should the student decide to attend Butler.
+All students who audition for admission into the School of Music are required to take a Music Theory Placement Test which will be administered online AFTER students pass their music audition.
+The test determines student placement in an appropriate theory course should the student decide to attend Butler.
 The student’s score on this test has no effect on admission status.
 The test covers basic music “fundamentals,” including notation of pitch, basics of rhythm and meter, major and minor scales and key signatures, notation of intervals, and triads.

 If the student does not pass the Music Theory Placement Test but completes a formal music theory course between the time the test is taken and the start of Theory Camp (MT 100), the student is permitted to take the placement test a second time.
 It is the student's responsibility to contact the Coordinator of Music Theory (Dr. Jeff Gillespie) to schedule the re-testing, after completing the theory course.